Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: A Tale of Two Biases in PCG

 \textbf{Prior Work.} \worldweaver{} \cite{jinworldweaver} generates characters through direct prompting of the LLM (\eg Generate $N$ different Character profiles for Setting $T$). \personahub{} \cite{ge2024scaling} samples personas from an internet-scale bank of scraped profiles and adapts them to the target setting using an LLM.

 \textbf{Simulations.} Prior work \cite{jinworldweaver,ge2024scaling} has evaluated character generation within a single setting, limiting insight into how methods generalize across diverse contexts.
-Thus, we construct a broader experimental environment by instantiating populations across 10 distinct settings (five fictional, five real-life), sampled from popular movies and television to ensure cultural and geographic diversity.
+Thus, we construct a broader experimental environment by instantiating populations across 10 distinct settings (5 realistic, and 5 fantastical), sampled from popular movies and television to ensure cultural and geographic diversity.
 For each setting, we generate 100 characters, yielding 1,000 characters per method.
 Refer to Appendix \ref{sec:settings_appendix} for further details.

 \textbf{Quantifying Biases.} We examine \emph{moral bias}, where characters uniformly adopt agreeable stances, and \emph{reaction bias}, where they invariably answer questions directly.
 To probe \emph{moral bias}, Per Fig. \ref{fig:figure_one} Top, we present characters with moral norm statements from Social Chemistry \cite{forbes-etal-2020-social} and measure the distribution of multiple-choice responses.
 To probe \emph{reaction bias}, Per Fig. \ref{fig:figure_one} Bottom, we ask characters conversational questions drawn from ConvAI2 \cite{dinan2019second} ; their open-ended replies are classified by an auxiliary LLM into three categories (refusal, deflection, compliance), yielding distributions over behaviors.
 Refer to Appendix \ref{sec:appendix_dataset_details} for further details.